vireshbackup/stayzilla_charts/README.md

 4500 hotels data is loaded (csv_sample.csv)

-Upload csv file containg data for all hotels obtained from nodejs program.

 To Do:

-Donut char showing average of amenity distances, linked with hotel points on map.
+~~Donut char showing average of amenity distances, linked with hotel points on map. ~~

 each cluster can be shown with different color on india map with a corresponding bar chart showing average of each amenity on hover.